 The result of the Match is that each applicant is placed with the most preferred internship program on the applicant's Rank Order List that ranks the applicant and does not fill all its positions with more preferred applicants.
 Similarly, each program is matched with the most preferred applicants on its list, up to the number of positions available, who rank the program and who do not receive positions at programs they prefer.

 Phases of the Match

 Programs with positions available will offer those positions to applicants in Phase II of the Match.
-Applicants who register for the Match prior to the Rank Order List deadline for Phase I of the Match and who do not obtain a position in Phase I (e.g., those who withdraw or remain unmatched) will be eligible to participate in Phase II.
+Applicants who register for the Match before the Rank Order List deadline for Phase I of the Match but do not obtain a position in Phase I (e.g., those who withdraw or remain unmatched), as well as applicants who register after the Rank Order List deadline for Phase I, will be eligible to participate in Phase II.
 Those applicants may apply to programs that are participating in Phase II.
-All applicants and programs must submit their Rank Order Lists by the Rank Order List deadline for Phase II of the Match.
-A second match will be carried out using those Rank Order Lists, and the results of Phase II of the Match will then be distributed.
+All applicants and programs must submit their Rank Order Lists by the Rank Order List deadline for Phase II of the Match, March 13, 2024.
+A second match will be carried out using those Rank Order Lists, and the results of Phase II of the Match will then be distributed on March 20, 2024.